This just in, a stay-at-home mom has the hardest job there is. (Like we needed a study to tell us that.)

 Being a stay-at-home mom is hands down, the most demanding job there is.
 It can feel isolating, defeating, and unrewarding.
 Noone thanks you for cleaning the toilets or mopping the floors.
 You don’t get a lunch break, and all too often, all of the time and effort you put into tidying is undone within seconds because, well, children ruin everything.

 There are no sick days and no alone time.
-So if you can swing 10 minutes alone in the shower, it’s a damn good day.
+So if you can swing 10 minutes in the shower by yourself, it’s a damn good day.

 As a stay-at-home mom, the house is always in disarray.
 There’s no time for anyone else’s crap.
 If you have any self-respect, it goes without saying that your personal space is constantly being intruded upon by little people demanding attention from every angle.